Fairmark Insights

 Conceptual analysis (Fairmark)

-Examines how FMV is established in manufacturer–physician speaking and consulting arrangements, focusing on arm’s-length standards, limitations of industry-derived payment data, and grounding compensation in independent physician earnings.
+Examines how HCP Fair market Value (FMV) is established in manufacturer–physician speaking and consulting arrangements, focusing on arm’s-length standards, limitations of industry-derived payment data, and grounding compensation in independent physician earnings.
 The analysis also addresses the distinction between time-based compensation and perceived value to the company, the role of tiering in supporting differentiated FMV rates, and the risk of undetected overpayment.
 Review Article

 Conceptual analysis (Fairmark)

-Explains why industry benchmarking introduces structural distortion into HCP fair market value by relying on data shaped by the same physician–industry relationships it is meant to evaluate.
+Explains why industry benchmarking of HCP FMV rates introduces structural distortion into FMV rate setting by relying on data shaped by the same physician–industry relationships it is meant to evaluate.
 Presents an alternative methodology grounded in independent physician compensation data that is more stable, objective, and defensible under regulatory scrutiny.
 Review Article

 Practical Considerations